 The University of Edinburgh, a world-leading institution for biomedical research, invites applications to The British Heart Foundation 4-year PhD programme in Cardiovascular Science.
 This prestigious research and training programme is focused on identifying causative mechanisms of cardiovascular disease.

-We are currently offering 1 studentship to start in September 2019.
+We are currently offering 4 studentships to start in September 2021.

 Project matching is a student-driven process and takes place towards the end of the first year.
-The experience gained during the first year enables each student to make an informed choice of research area/supervisory team, supported in this process by the Programme Directors, Professors Matt Bailey and Andy Baker.
+The experience gained during the first year enables each student to make an informed choice of research area/supervisory team, supported in this process by the Programme Directors, Professors Nik Morton and Matt Bailey.
+The PhD is undertaken from years 2-4 of the Programme and is distinct from the Masters.

-Candidates will be outstanding students wishing to develop a career in cardiovascular research.
-Applicants will have a BSc (Hons) degree (First or Upper Second class or equivalent) or a Masters qualification (Distinction or Merit) in the biomedical or physical sciences, (bio)informatics, computational science, mathematics or engineering.
+Candidates will be promising and motivated students wishing to develop a career in cardiovascular research.
+Applicants will have a BSc (Hons) degree (First or Upper Second class or equivalent) or a Masters qualification (Distinction or Merit) in the biomedical sciences, including (bio)informatics, computational science and related disciplines that lend their expertise to the pursuit of the BHFs aims to address the burden of heart and circulatory disease.
 Previous research experience is desirable.
 It is expected that students will be informed about research within the Centre’s themes and be able to articulate interest in specific research areas.

-A generous tax-free stipend, research costs and tuition fees (Home/EU rate ) are provided.
-Please note that students classified as International for University Fee purposes are not eligible.
-Please verify your Fee status with the University's Registry before making your application.
+A generous tax-free stipend, research costs and tuition fees are provided.
+International (including EU) fee waivers are available for successful candidates.
+Please verify your fee status with the University's Registry before making your application and consider the potential for visa costs at the outset.

-We require a one-page personal statement highlighting your motivation for applying to Edinburgh and indicating areas of our research in which you are interested; a CV and letters from two academic referees.
+Please include a one-page personal statement highlighting your motivation for applying to Edinburgh and indicating areas of our research in which you are interested as well as your CV and two academic references.
 All documents should be sent or emailed to:

 Centre for Cardiovascular Science